 What if I can't focus enough to observe?

-That’s what the physical reset is for.
-If the urge is too strong to observe, do something intense with your body first: cold water, push-ups, a sprint.
-Then try the observation again once the volume is lower.
+Use a physical reset first.
+If the urge is too strong to observe, do something physical: cold water, push-ups, a sprint, or leaving the room.
+Then try observation once the intensity is lower.

 Does urge surfing work for nighttime urges?

 Yes, but add the step of getting out of bed and turning on a light.
-Urge surfing in the dark, in bed, is significantly harder because the environment is the trigger.
-For a full nighttime protocol, see Late-Night Urges.
+Urge surfing in the dark, in bed, is harder because the environment may be part of the trigger.
+For a full nighttime protocol, see Late-night urges.

 What if I already started acting on the urge?